peterwoody/vron/README.md

 - Allows Respax tours to be available for Viator
 - Logs every request with error handling (It makes 5 new attempts)
-- Email notifications when sensitive errors occurs
+- Sends email notifications when sensitive errors occurs
 - Responsive Admin Area with API settings and log of requests received and made